luncheon/isaaccss/README.md

 </button>
 ```

-- unlike inline style:
+- unlike inline styles:
-  - media queries and selectors (combinators, pseudo-class, pseudo-elements, etc.) can be described
+  - media queries and selectors (combinators, pseudo-class, pseudo-elements) can be described
   - specificity can be adjusted
-  - aliases (replacements) can be used
+  - short aliases can be used
   - [`Content-Security-Policy`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy): no need `style-src 'unsafe-inline'` or `style-src 'nonce-a682b15c'`
 - unlike [Tailwind CSS](https://tailwindcss.com/) and [Windi CSS](https://windicss.org/):
   - a class name description rule, not a predefined property set, therefore: